-- Introducing new textures by playing with the puppies on carpeting, tile, wood, blankets, rugs, concrete, etc.
+- Introduce new textures by playing with puppies on carpeting, tile, wood, blankets, rugs, concrete, etc.

-- Placing items, such as winter boots, skateboards, bags of groceries, and books on the floor for the puppies to investigate.
+- Place items, such as winter boots, skateboards, bags of groceries, and books on the floor for the puppies to investigate.

-- Offering a variety of objects for the pups to play with, including empty plastic bottles, paper towel cores, and cardboard boxes in different sizes, as well as commercial dog toys.
+- Offer a variety of objects for the pups to play with; include empty plastic bottles, paper towel cores, and cardboard boxes in different sizes, as well as commercial dog toys.

-- Continuing to handle the puppies daily, including touching every part of their bodies.
+- Continue to handle the puppies daily, including touching every part of their bodies.

-- Putting the pups in a crate and going to a friend’s house for a brief play-and-cuddle session.
+- Put the pups in a crate and go to a friend’s house for a brief play-and-cuddle session.
 If no one is available to host, simply go outside and come back in or go for a drive around the block.
 Play with the pups as soon as you return home.

-What if you adopt a 3-month-old puppy that hasn’t been socialized?
-All is not lost.
-The pup can still benefit from the above but she won’t learn as quickly and may not be as comfortable with as many things as a well-socialized puppy.
+What if you adopt an older puppy that has not been socialized?
+Not all is lost.
+The pup can still benefit from the above but she will not learn as quickly and may not be as comfortable with as many things as a well-socialized puppy.
 Start by working on the two or three things that you believe are most important for her adult life and then add the others later.
 To learn more, please see our article on Socializing Your Adolescent Dog.